Where health meets politics: examining the pressure to restrict

 The most important of all issues to the pharmaceutical industry is to defend the unspoken principle that it alone decides health policy.
 It has an iron grip on health policy, services and provision, and this must be defended at all costs since it is the key to profitability.

 People who claim they are legislating to protect public health are sentencing millions to death for the sole purpose of protecting existing industries.
-The use of EVs (electronic vapourisers or 'e-cigarettes') is likely to prove 1,000 times safer than smoking - it cannot possibly be less than 100 times safer and may even be 10,000 times safer.
+The use of electronic vaporisers is likely to prove 1,000 times safer than smoking - it cannot possibly be less than 100 times safer and may even be 10,000 times safer.
 Read the statements here from Profs.
-Britton, Phillips, Rodu and West, and decide for yourself; there are dozens more in the same vein from many other professors of public health, clinical research, and law, and from other independent expert public health advocates such as Clive Bates.
+Britton, Phillips, Rodu and West, and decide for yourself; there are dozens more in the same vein from many other professors of public health, clinical research, and law, and from other independent expert public health expert advocates such as Clive Bates.

 "Opposition to THR is an entirely dishonest enterprise."